Chop Top: Literature

 Though Chop-Top does not appear in the 1991 Leatherface by Northstar Comics, a reference to him is made in the form of his catchphrase "Lick my plate!", which can be seen spray painted on the side of Alfredo Sawyer's Last Chance Gas Station.

-Chop-Top was completely disregarded in Topps Comics 1995 Jason vs. Leatherface comic miniseries, which featured only the members of the Sawyer family from the 1974 film and original relatives (all dead); although elements of him appear to have amalgamated into the Hitchhiker character, who refers to Leatherface as Bubba and utilizes the phrase "Dog will hunt!" several times, much like Chop-Top.
+Chop-Top was completely disregarded in the 1995 Topps Comics Jason vs. Leatherface comic miniseries, which featured only the members of the Sawyer family from the 1974 film and original relatives (all dead); although elements of him appear to have amalgamated into the Hitchhiker character, who refers to Leatherface as Bubba and utilizes the phrase "Dog will hunt!" several times, much like Chop-Top.

 Concept and creation

-Chop-Top was absent from the original script of The Texas Chainsaw Massacre 2 by L. M. Kit Carson; in his place was the Hitchhiker, who was redesigned with a metal plate on his head, which gave him the new name "Platehead".
-This version of the Hitchhiker would later evolve into Chop-Top.
+A character named Platehead appeared in the initial Kim Henkel treatment for the film.
+The character was later changed to Chop-Top by L. M. Kit Carson when he was hired on to write the feature film script.

 Bill Moseley was chosen for the role of Chop-Top after director Tobe Hooper saw a fan film and parody he created, The Texas Chain Saw Manicure, in which Moseley portrayed the Hitchhiker, a favorite character of his and his inspiration when acting as Chop-Top.
 The documentary In Search of Darkness features an exclusive behind-the-scenes story on how Moseley landed the role of Chop-Top.